DeepSpace2/StyleFrame/docs/api_documentation.rst

    :complement_style=None: (None | :ref:`styler-class`) `Styler` object that contains the style which will be applied to indexes not in `indexes_to_style`
    :complement_height=None: (None | int | float)  Height for rows whose indexes are not in indexes_to_style.
 If not provided then
             `height` will be used (if provided).
+   :overwrite_default_style=True: (bool) If `True`, the default style (the style used when initializing StyleFrame)
+            will be overwritten.
+If `False` then the default style and the provided style wil be combined using Styler.combine method.
 :returns: self

 apply_column_style